marcusoftnet/marcusoftnet.github.io/_posts/2015-02-27-what-if-money-was-not-an-issue.md

 ---
 layout: post
-title: "What if money was not an issue?"
+title: What if money was not an issue?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-02-27 08:16:15
 tags: